Automation offers a lot more than just helping you accomplish tasks faster in the retail space.

 Some areas that can add value with automation in retail marketing include email receipts, personalized recommendations, and other customer retention campaigns.

-More and more customers demand personalized interactions, buying suggestions, and promotions from brands.
-You can tag customers with specific attributes and trigger marketing campaigns based on their actions with retail marketing automation.
+More and more customers demand personalized interactions, buying suggestions, and brand promotions.
+With retail marketing automation, you can tag customers with specific attributes and trigger marketing campaigns based on their actions.

 For example, if a customer hasn't purchased in the last six months, you can automatically remind them that it's time to go shopping again.
 This is possible with the help of push notifications.